Kingdom of Bamum: History

 During the 18th century, the kingdom faced the threat of invasion from the north by Fulani and Chamba warriors.
 By the end of the century, Bamum had perhaps 10,000-12,000 within its domain.
 The history and customs of the Bamum list ten kings between the founder and Kuotu.
 The nine kings who followed Nchare are not remembered for anything special.
 They were not conquerors, and territorial expansion did not occur until the reign of the tenth Mbum, Mbum Mbuembue, in the early 19th century.

-King Mbuembue was the first ruler to expand the Bamun Kingdom.
-He was famous for repelling an attack by the Fulani in the early 19th century.
-Mfon Mbuembue took steps to fortify the capital with the construction of a trench.
+King Mbuembue was the first ruler to expand the Bamun Kingdom, famously claiming that he would mark his borders "with blood and black iron".
+He repelled an attack by the Fulani leader Hamman Sambo in the 1820s, fortifying the capital with a trench that stopped the Fulani horsemen.
 He was the founder of the emblem of the Bamun people, characteristic of their capabilities to fight in two fronts and win both at the same time.
 He represented the Bamun people by a snake with two heads known as "Ngnwe peh tu."